 Overview and History

 The year of 2015 encompassed the ground breaking ceremony of the building on the NMSU Arrowhead Park construction site and signified the American Osteopathic Association’s Commission on Osteopathic College Accreditation’s (COCA) approval to begin accepting applications for the Inaugural Class of 2020.
-The milestone year of 2016 was highlighted by the medical school ribbon cutting ceremony, Th’s first White Coat Ceremony, and the start of instruction on August 15.
-The year 2020 will bring two key milestones.
-Burrell College of Osteopathic Medicine’s first residency match day and the anticipated full accreditation upon the graduation of the first class on May 8, 2020.
+The milestone year of 2016 was highlighted by the medical school ribbon cutting ceremony, The first White Coat Ceremony, and the start of instruction on August 15.
+The year 2020 included two key milestones.
+Burrell College of Osteopathic Medicine’s first residency match day and awarding of full accreditation upon the graduation of its first class on May 8, 2020.